Date of Award

 Abstract

 Electron microscopy has settled prior controversies regarding the relationship of axon, myelin and Schwann cell bat doubt remains about the correct interpretation of the classic binding sheaths.
 Perineurium is customarily interpreted to be flattened fibroblasts but recent evidence suggests attenuated Schwann cells.
 This study attempts to reinterpret the morphology of peripheral nerve known to be fixed adequately for fine structure.
-Special emphasis is plaoed on the binding sheaths, especially perineurium.
+Special emphasis is placed on the binding sheaths, especially perineurium.

-In this study perineurium is distinguished from epineurium and endoneurlum because its boundary membranes stain with the periodic acid.
+In this study perineurium is distinguished from epineurium and endoneurium because its boundary membranes stain with the periodic acid.
 Schiff (PAS) method and counterstains.
-Additional stains also show perineurium as a distinct morphological layer that is complete and organised.
+Additional stains also show perineurium as a distinct morphological layer that is complete and organized.
 Blood vessels are surrounded by perineurium in their longitudinal course within this sheath.
 All nerve branches acquire a perineural covering from a parent nerve by a process of gradual partitioning.

 Share